 Talent Centres – The Creative England Talent Centres are a key part of the BFI UK-wide NET.WORK, offering bespoke support for the next generation of new and emerging film directors, writers and producers.
 We fund short film production and feature film development in order to propel filmmaking talent towards their first feature.

-Production Funding- Creative England manages two production investment funds: the Creative England Production Fund and the West Midlands Production Fund.
-The Creative England Production Fund can invest between £50-150k in films budgeted below £1.5m, ideally made by regional filmmakers and filmed in the regions.
-And the West Midlands Production Fund can invest between £100-500k of matched commercial equity in both films and TV – the aim being to encourage production in, and bring filmmakers to, the West Midlands region.
+Production Funding - Creative England manages two production investment funds: the Creative England Production Fund and the West Midlands Production Fund.
+The Creative England Production Fund can invest between £50,000 to £150,000 in films budgeted below £1.5m, ideally made by regional filmmakers and filmed in the regions.
+And the West Midlands Production Fund can invest between £100,000 to £500,000 of matched commercial equity in both films and TV – the aim being to encourage production in, and bring filmmakers to, the West Midlands region.

 iFeatures – Low budget feature film development and production initiative aimed at supporting emerging talent and stories in the English regions outside of London.
 The initiative is funded by Creative England, BBC Films and BFI Film fund with the training element funded by Creative Skillset.
-The aim is to produce 3 films on budgets of £350,000 each at the end of a year long development process.
+Three films will be made on budgets of £350,000 each at the end of a year-long development process.

 Enterprise – Film Enterprise works with film related businesses based out of London.
 It offers made to measure programmes of support and funding to help companies improve their growth and sustainability.

 Partnerships – Innovations and Partnerships works with companies who have innovative ideas for helping the film sector grow and develop outside London.
 It supports original projects with strong partnerships and a commitment to cross-sector collaboration.